- March 31, 2019 – April 2, 2019

 Rebecca is the Events & Operations Coordinator for Euro-IX since 2015.

 Her role involves organising and coordinating fora alongside Euro-IX member hosts in Europe, coordinating the operational activities at Euro-IX and representing Euro-IX at events.
-Rebecca holds an MA in International Relations and Globalisation and has extensive international experience in event and project management for universities and charities.
+Rebecca holds an MA in International Relations and has extensive international experience in event and project management for universities and charities.

 Rebecca enjoys meeting the Euro-IX members and counts the fora as one of her highlights through the year.